Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 The `tree` mode will creates a hierarchy based on the markdown files structure in the folder to sync, and send the pages to Confluence respecting it.
 This is the default mode.

+#### Page names

-Confluence requires unique page names within a space.
+__Confluence requires unique page names within a space__.
 To meet this requirement, pages are created by combining the titles of their ancestors with their own title.
 Ancestors refer to parent pages or categories that the page belongs to.
 For example:
   * If we have a page named `Page C` with ancestors `Category A` and `Category B` it will be created with the title `[Category A][Category B] Page C` in Confluence.

 #### Index files